Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

 Obviously, the responder URL will have to be changed with our own.

-As the linked demo from [dejanb](https://github.com/dejanb/sslib) doesn't work and the instructions are a bit off (but not too much), this article aims to fill the gaps on that explanation.
+As the linked demo from [dejanb](https://github.com/dejanb/sslib) doesn't work and the instructions are a bit off (but not too much), this post aims to fill the gaps on that explanation.
 The updated certificates and documentation live under [my fork on Github](https://github.com/Foo-Manroot/sslib).